DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_distribution_and_ownership.md

 ## Loan agreements

-LAs, academy trusts, schools, colleges and further education institutions could consider using loan agreements when they choose to lend devices to children and young people.
-This agreement could set out the terms and conditions, including who is responsible for what.
+You’re advised to use a loan agreement when you choose to lend devices to children and young people.
+This agreement may contain terms and conditions, including who is responsible for what.

-[The Key for School Leaders](https://covid19.thekeysupport.com/covid-19/deliver-remote-learning/make-tech-work-you/loaning-it-equipment-pupils-and-staff/#section-1) has templates and examples of how to set these up.
+[The Key for School Leaders](https://covid19.thekeysupport.com/covid-19/deliver-remote-learning/make-tech-work-you/loaning-it-equipment-pupils-and-staff/#section-1) has templates and examples of how to set up these agreements.

 ## Insuring your devices